 Vulnerability scanners are automated tools used to discover and identify software flaws.
 They scan networks looking for open ports, weak passwords, outdated applications, etc., and generate reports detailing the findings.
 These scanners often list these vulnerabilities in CVE identifiers, which provide information on known weaknesses; however, these numbers do not account for the severity of each weakness.
 For example, a flaw in a database connection string might be considered less critical than one in an authentication mechanism.
 Additionally, these scores do not take into consideration the circumstances of each individual environment.
 A vulnerability scanner might find several thousand vulnerabilities, but it does not mean that every single one needs to be addressed immediately.
 Penetration testing is a manual process that involves attempting to exploit vulnerabilities found during a vulnerability scan.
 Penetration testers use different methods to attempt to breach systems such as social engineering, phishing emails, malware, etc. This allows you to see how vulnerable your network really is.
 You can determine whether a particular vulnerability is exploitable, and if so, how easy it would be to gain access.

-A penetration test is a thorough analysis of a company’s security posture.
-This means that the cybersecurity experts from Cyber Sleuth Security will evaluate your network and its security.
-If there are any vulnerabilities, our experts will identify and remediate them.
+A penetration test is a thorough analysis of a company’s or organization's security posture.
+This means that the cybersecurity experts from Cyber Sleuth Security will evaluate your network and its security risks.
+If there are any vulnerabilities, our experts will identify and suggest the best security solution out there that for that vulnerability.
 We then report back to you so you can determine the effectiveness of your security.
 Penetration tests are performed on a periodic basis and can help ensure that your business is safe from cybercriminals.
+In choosing Cyber Sleuth Security you are choosing one of the best penetration testing companies providing security services for companies of all sizes in the market.

 If you’re new to penetration testing, you may be wondering why it’s important to perform penetration tests on your websites and applications on a regular basis.
 There are five benefits that come with penetration testing: